 1. Be Specific

-When setting your desired business goals, make a list of your top priorities for the year.
+When setting business goals, make a list of your top priorities for the year.
 Be as detailed as possible.

-Looking at the long list you created may feel overwhelming.
-Begin by focusing your energy on one goal at a time.
-If you find it difficult to decide, list your goals in order of importance.
+Looking at the laundry list you created may feel overwhelming.
+That's where prioritization comes in.
+List your goals in order of importance.
 If you prioritize the goal you want to achieve the most, everything you accomplish after that is an added bonus!

-After you've finished goal setting, share your thoughts with the team.
+After you finish goal setting, share your thoughts with the team.
 After all, they're going to be the ones helping you to achieve what's on your list!

-If your team doesn’t believe in the goals you’ve set out to achieve, it’s going to be difficult to gain their support or commitment to working towards them, so be sure to ask for their feedback.
+If your team doesn’t believe in the goals you’ve set, it’s going to be difficult to achieve them, so be sure to ask for their feedback first.
 They may have a fresh perspective or point out something you may not have thought of.
-When you make your team feel heard and that you care about their opinions, it empowers them and makes it easier for them to adopt your goals as theirs.
+When you make your team feel heard and show that you care about their opinions, it encourages them to adopt your goals as theirs.

 Talk about the goals you've set with your team regularly.
-Constant reminders of why they're doing what they do on a daily basis increases motivation and sustains their dedication toward improving.
+Constant reminders of why they're doing what they do on a daily basis boosts morale and motivation.

 3. Fully Commit

-For your team to be committed to your goals, you must be fully committed as well.
-Be intentional with your actions—you need to be a walking example of what you want to see from your staff.
-If your team is all-in, you should be, too!
+If you want your team to commit to your goals, you must fully commit to them as well.
+Be a walking example of what you want to see from your staff.

-Map it out.
-Establish a road map with step-by-step directions and revisit it often to ensure it's still pointing in the right direction.
-Every action should have your big-picture goals in mind.
-If any initiatives being carried out aren't going to help you reach your goals, it's time for some course correction.
+Establish a road map and revisit it often to ensure it's still pointing in the right direction.
+Have your big-picture goals in mind with every step you take.
+If any initiatives aren't going to help you reach your goals, it's time for some course correction.

 4. Measure and Reward

 Are your organization's goals visible to everyone involved?
-Display your goals for your internal team to see, and make sure a timeline is set with specific milestones.
-Consistently update the progress towards them.
+Put your goals on display and make sure a timeline is set with specific milestones.
+Consistently update your progress.

-Reward yourself and your team members that helped along the way.
-If you achieve your business goals, host a special party or give a special gift to each employee to celebrate their hard work.
+Reward yourself and your team members along the way.
+If you achieve your business goals, host a team party or give a special gift to each employee to celebrate their hard work.